Noxshus/noxshus.github.io/_posts/2020-4-16-A-Guide-To-All-Tyranny-Achievements.md

 ![reputation](\images\showrep.png)

-**Tyrant**: Reach 5 Fear with any companion.
-Barik is the easiest on a Scarlett Chorus playthrough, as just about everything will annoy him. **NOTE:** Barik will attempt to leave your party if you join up with the Scarlett Chorus, but if you have at least 1 Fear with him, he will strike you, which unlocks a Lore, or Athletics check to get him to back down.

 **Chorus of Victory**: Complete the run allied to the Scarlet Chorus.
 This is the main objective of this run; simply side with the Chorus at the Ascension Hall and never change your mind.

 **Charismatic**: Max out Favour with a faction.
 This one will happen naturally with the Scarlett Chorus on this run.